 3. How to computerize your inventory to fit your needs and budget

 There are many ways to manage inventory using your computer.
 Heck, there are even mobile apps let you manage stock counts and inventory these days.
 Several top options are low-cost and quite simple to use, so there’s really nothing to stop you from considering a computerized inventory system.
-Some are geared specifically for retail stores, others for ecommerce companies, and still others like Square combine the two.
+Some are geared specifically for retail stores, others for ecommerce companies, and still others combine the two.
 One is sure to meet your business’s needs and budget.

 Here’s a look at several top inventory management systems and the types of businesses they best fit.
 You might try one of these on for size if you don’t already use computerized inventory, especially since most give you a free trial.